sashank5644/LlamaIndex-History-Project/Options/Option_1_README.md

 You need to create a MongoDB account for managing previous history chat information.
 It is free to create, please head over to [MongoDB](https://www.mongodb.com/) and create an account.
-Next, navigate to the ATLAS cloud platform and create a new Project with default settings Navigate to your newly created project and build a new cluster on AWS cloud services and your region Connect using native connection, make sure to select python and most recent version of Mongo driver Make sure to insert your unique driver connection link in MongoDB.py where it says "Your MongoDB Driver Connection"
+Next, navigate to the ATLAS cloud platform and create a new Project with default settings Navigate to your newly created project and build a new cluster on AWS cloud services and your region Create a databse inside the cluster, name it "RAG", and name the collection "User Data" Connect using native connection, make sure to select python and most recent version of Mongo driver Make sure to insert your unique driver connection link in MongoDB.py where it says "Your MongoDB Driver Connection"